KDAB/cxx-qt/book/src/getting-started/5-cmake-integration.md

 ## C++ executable

 To start our QML application, we'll need a small `main.cpp` file with an ordinary `main` function.
-Puts this in a `cpp` folder to clearly separate the C++ and Rust code:
+Put this in a `cpp` folder to clearly separate the C++ and Rust code:

 ```cpp,ignore
 {{#include ../../../examples/qml_minimal/cpp/main.cpp:book_main_cpp}}